msande231/msande231.github.io/assignment1.markdown

 important.

 After creating your application, select the \"keys and tokens\" tab, and then create an access token.
-You\'ll need to save four pieces of information from this page: the API key, API secret key, access token, and access token secret.
+You\'ll need to save five pieces of information from this page: the API key, API secret key, access token, access token secret, and the bearer token.
 If you need to access or update your application information at a later data, you can return to it via the [management console](https://developer.twitter.com/en/apps).